-- 3.8 There are no shares in the Company held by or on behalf of the Company itself or by subsidiaries of the Company. - 3.9 There are no acquisition rights or obligations in relation to the issue of Ordinary Shares in the capital of the Company or an undertaking to increase the capital of the Company. - 3.10 No capital of any member of the Group is under option or agreed conditionally or unconditionally to be put under option.
+- 3.7 There are no convertible securities, exchangeable securities or securities with warrants in the Company. - 3.8 No capital has been paid for with assets other than cash within the period covered by the historical financial information. - 3.9 There are no shares not representing capital. - 3.10 There are no shares in the Company held by or on behalf of the Company itself or by subsidiaries of the Company. - 3.11 There are no acquisition rights or obligations in relation to the issue of Ordinary Shares in the capital of the Company or an undertaking to increase the capital of the Company. - 3.12 No capital of any member of the Group is under option or agreed conditionally or unconditionally to be put under option.